This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 See below for a screenshot of what’s currently stated on Clarins’ website:

-Policies stating, “except when required locally by law,” usually imply the company is selling its products in mainland China.
-That’s because cosmetics sold in stores in mainland China are required by law to be tested on animals.
+Policies stating, “except when required locally by law,” usually imply the company distributes its products in countries that require animal testing, like mainland China.

 Is Clarins Sold in China?